You’ve heard of the Aloe plant, but how about the Aloe Mite?

 - Grotesque mutations of the stem, leaf, and flower

-By the time you realize your plant is infested with mites, it’s usually too late.
+By the time you realize your plant is infested with mites.

-The cancerous like growth caused by the mite damage leads to shriveled up clusters of leaves and flowers.
+The cancerous growth caused by the mite damage leads to shriveled-up clusters of leaves and flowers.
 Think of how a wart might develop on the skin.

 Preventive Control of Aloe Galls Mites Is It Possible?

 There is some debate on how well you can treat Aloe mites.

 Many seasoned Aloe growers, gardeners, and professional landscapers agree that cutting your losses is the best thing to do.
 After marginal success, they recommend removing the plant from your garden from root to stem.

 If you decide to trim out the plant’s warty spots or discard the infected plant, be careful not to spread the Aloe mites to other plants in your home or garden.

 NOTE: Do not compost the plants.
 Put the infected plants in garbage bags for disposal.